Development Studies and Foresight

 About the program

-We offer Development Studies and Foresight study program in which the students can select their specialization in International Development Studies or Foresight.
+We offer Development Studies and Foresight study master program (2 years) in which the students are selecting one specialization in:

 It is a two-year, full-time program designed not only for bachelor students with development and environmental studies background, but also for students from related fields who are interested in international development and foresight.